 This was actually the final outfit I styled, and I liked it so much that I just kept it on and went to a friend’s bridal appointment!
 For an edgier look, I paired the blouse with my favorite moto jacket, a pair of skinny ankle jeans, and a pair of ankle boots.
 The accessories were simple, featuring pieces from Kendra Scott.

 Shop similar floral sleeveless blouses:

 Kaileigh Alyson Knit Dress in Navy, Size Small, $54

 When I pulled this out of my Stitch Fix package, I was instantly drawn to the fabric.
 It’s a soft sweatshirt-like material that felt so cozy, and it felt even better on!
 I wasn’t a huge fan of the pattern if I’m honest, but I’d love to see this same style in other colors or prints in the future!

-Since this dress felt so casual, I thought it would be perfect to pair with a pair of slip-on sneakers from Vans (this vintage floral version is my fave!) and a denim jacket.
-My Levi’s Trucker Jacket is my go-to year-round, and it’s broken in perfectly from last spring.
+Since this dress felt so casual, I thought it would be perfect to pair with a pair of slip-on sneakers and a denim jacket.
+This jacket is my go-to year-round, and it’s broken in perfectly from last spring.

 Shop similar t-shirt dresses:

 Kaileigh Luna Cold Shoulder Top in Navy, Size Small, $48